From MIT-South Africa Program Director Prof. Hazel Sive:

 Madiba knew when to rule and when to step back and let the country progress without him.
 His spirit has imbued South Africa with the power to go forward.

 MIT-South Africa connects MIT students and faculty with research and innovation around the South Africa.

 Empowering the Teachers

-The Empowering the Teachers (ETT) program enables young Nigerian faculty in science and engineering to collaborate with faculty at MIT in developing new curriculum and teaching methods.
-The desired impact of the program is that the ETT Fellows will return to Nigeria as agents of change using the knowledge and skills gained durign their semester-long fellowship.
+The Empowering the Teachers (ETT) program enables young Nigerian and Ugandan faculty in science and engineering to collaborate with faculty at MIT in developing new curriculum and teaching methods.
+The desired objective of the program is for the ETT Fellows to return to their countries as agents of change using the knowledge and skills gained during their semester-long fellowship.

 The deadline for applications FROM NIGERIA is closed

 The deadline for applications FROM UGANDA is closed

 MIT Global Startup Labs

 MIT Global Startup Labs (MIT-GSL) is a multidisciplinary group of MISTI that promotes development in emerging regions by cultivating young technology entrepreneurs by exporting MIT's best practices for catalyzing technology startups.
 MIT-GSL develops curriculum materials, software technologies, platforms, and networks that enable undergraduate students in emerging regions to innovate in the area of mobile technologies.